 Of course, this is only true up to a point.
-Models that are more detailed are harder to work with, and less likely to be amenable to analysis.
-At some point, a model can be so complex that it is easier to experiment with a real system.
+Models that are more detailed are harder to work with, and usually less amenable to analysis.
+At some point, a model becomes so complex that it is easier to experiment with the system.